wp-plugins/woocommerce-for-japan/readme.txt

 1. Change the order of Address input fields for Japan.
 2. Add Payment Method for Bank transfer for Japanese situation.
+3. Change the order of Address input fields for Japan in Admin Control panel.
 ※This plugin is made by the WooCommerce Japanese reviewer.

 == Installation ==